EvoLutionLinux/archiso/README.md

 archiso
 =======
-Test archiso build for the new OB CLI version of Evo/Lution.
+This is the archiso testing build for the new OB CLI version of Evo/Lution.